AsMoh/Plant-Diseases-Classification/README.md

-# ☘️☘️Plant Diseases Classification with Deep learning☘️☘️
+# ☘️ Plant Diseases Classification with Deep learning ☘️

 ### 📝 About the dataset: